u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

 because it has the oldest reception date after :guilabel:`00001`.

-So, for every order of a product with the :abbr:`FIFO (First In, First Out)` strategy selected, Odoo requests a transfer for the products that have been in the stock for the longest period.
+So, for every order of a product with the :abbr:`FIFO (First In, First Out)` strategy selected, Thrive Bureau ERP requests a transfer for the products that have been in the stock for the longest period.

 Last In, First Out (LIFO)
 -------------------------